How To Start A Nonprofit In Alabama

 If you’re planning to open a bank account in your nonprofit’s name, get state permits, register as a charity, collect donations, or apply for federal or state tax exemptions, you’re going to need a federal employer identification number (FEIN or EIN).

-Once you form your Alabama nonprofit, you can apply for an EIN online at the IRS website or by phone.
+Once you form your Alabama nonprofit, you can apply for an EIN at the IRS website.
 Or you can save yourself the trouble and add our convenient EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws